-The Mount in Bygone Bishopstoke Escombe, F D(1925) notes that Mr Cotton, a keen ornithologist, had several aviaries built.
-The 2nd ed 25” OS map of 1895 shows an enlarged house and gardens made more ornamental with a water garden.
-The 3rd ed OS 25” map of 1910 shows that the focus of the gardens has moved from the formal, pleasure garden of the 19th century to the extensive woodland garden with the water features and the two copses at either end.
-The water features now consist of two length of canal, one of which was possibly a duck decoy, basins and a boathouse.
-The newer length of canal also has an island feature.
+During Mr Cotton’s time, the 2nd ed 25” OS map of 1895 notes an enlarged house and ornamental gardens and a water garden.
+The 3rd ed OS 25” map of 1910 shows that the focus of the gardens has moved from the formal, pleasure garden of the 19th century to the extensive woodland garden with the elaborate water features and the two copses at either end.
+The water features now consist of two lengths of canal, one of which was possibly a duck decoy, basins and a boathouse.
 A series of five fountains are also shown and water for them was provided by a Victorian pump-house, of which maintenance is recorded in the wages book of Mr Cotton’s chauffeur.
-The garden had a series of footpaths, two flights of timber/fling/brick steps, one of which led down to a fountain.
-The canals were crossed by means of four footbridges built of steel rails and timber.
-The orchard has gone and possibly moved nearer to the house as it is shown in later in the 20th century.
+The garden had a series of footpaths, flights of timber/fling/brick steps and the canals were crossed by means of four footbridges built of steel rails and timber.
+The orchard has gone and possibly moved nearer to the house as it appears later in the 20th century.
 The kitchen gardens have also disappeared.
-(Photographs from the lecture by Joan Symnonds, 1991).

-On the death of Mr Cotton the house was sold in 1927 to Hampshire County Council who turned it into a sanatorium for tuberculosis patients.
-The area of kitchen garden became an orchard.
-The original orchard to the north was built on as a Social Services Day Centre but much still remained of the gardens.
+On the death of Mr Cotton the house was sold to Hampshire County Council, who in 1927 turned it into a sanatorium for tuberculosis patients.
+The area of kitchen garden remained open and became an orchard.
+A Social Services Day Centre was built in the original orchard to the north but much still remained of the gardens.

 Hampshire Record Office